Trotter transition in BCS pairing dynamics

 In prior instances \cite{TrotterTrans2, TrotterTrans3, TrotterTrans4, TrotterTrans5}, the Trotter transition has marked the onset of quantum chaos characterized by uncontrolled Trotter errors, aligning with predictions from random matrix theory (RMT).
 Additional clarity of knowledge about this dynamical phase transition is gained in models like the kicked top, where the presence of a well-defined classical limit helps bridge quantum complexity with classical intuition \cite{KickedTop_Haake, KickedTop_Greeks, KickedTop_Deutsch, KickedTop_Ghose}.
 The kicked top emerges during the Trotterization of the Lipkin-Meshkov-Glick model \cite{LMG}, an integrable system characterized by a single degree of freedom represented by the collective spin of $N$ spin-$1/2$ particles.
 Naturally, the kicked top dynamics can be analyzed using the established tools of single-body chaos theory.
 In contrast, the reduced-BCS model considered here is a many-body quantum model that can be realized in isolated mesoscopic grains \cite{BCSUnivHam}, or using ultracold atomic setups \cite{NonEqBCS5, NonEqBCS6}.
-The fact that both the quantum \cite{BCS_Richardson} and mean-field formulation in the thermodynamic limit \cite{BCSMFCorr, NonEqBCS1, NonEqBCS2} are integrable ensures complete analytical control over the model, allowing us to access the full spectrum of solutions and rigorously interpret a wide range of physical phenomena.
-In our previous investigation of Trotter chaos within the Toda chain Hamiltonian \cite{AP}, we observed that its noncompact phase space led to transient Floquet heating \cite{FloquetHeat_Rigol, FloquetHeat_Lazarides, FloquetHeat_Papic, FloquetHeat_Abanin1, FloquetHeat_Mori1, FloquetHeat_Mori2, FloquetHeat_Abanin2, FloquetHeat_Abanin3, FloquetHeat_Luitz}, eventually causing numerical breakdowns.
-Conversely, the mean-field reduced-BCS model operates within a compact phase space, characterized by $N$ spins of constant magnitude.
-This compactness prevents such breakdowns, enabling a comprehensive examination of the post-Trotter transition regime.
+In both the quantum and mean-field classical descriptions, strong interactions play a central role, making this model a natural testbed for exploring Trotter-induced thermalization in strongly interacting many-body systems.

 The two distinct Trotter regimes are marked by differing thermalization mechanisms.
 One approach to discern these mechanisms involves observing how typical observables relax over time to their ensemble-averaged values \cite{Khinchin}.
 However, identifying such suitable variables is nontrivial \cite{Baldovin}.
-Therefore, we use the maximum Lyapunov characteristic exponent (mLCE) and the Lyapunov spectrum (LS) as our primary diagnostic tools, which, in addition to being coordinate independent, remain invariant under a wide class of transformations \cite{Haenggi}.
+Therefore, we use the mLCE and the LS as our primary diagnostic tools, which, in addition to being coordinate independent, remain invariant under a wide class of transformations \cite{Haenggi}.

 To determine the LS \cite{Benettin, Skokos1, CSLS}, we start by evaluating the finite-time maximal Lyapunov characteristic exponent of order \( p \), denoted \( \Lambda^{p}(t) \).
 This exponent quantifies the exponential rate at which the volume of a \( p \)-dimensional parallelogram, formed by \( p \) linearly independent deviation vectors \( \bm{w}_1(t), \bm{w}_2(t), \ldots, \bm{w}_p(t) \), evolves over time.
 Mathematically, it is expressed as: